adimajo/renard_joint/README.md

 ## Directory

+- `API/` contains the Flask API development server, its so-called "resources" and the Dockerfile to run it as a container;
 - `renard_joint/` contains the main package;
 - `notebooks/` contains the notebooks to explore the datasets and fine-tune the model;
 - `tests/` contains the `pytest` tests for `renard_joint` and `scripts`;